Eastern carpenter bee: Agriculture

-X. virginica visits many different kinds of flowers in order to gather pollen and nectar to bring back to the nest for larvae.
-Most of the plants they visit are wild grown or grown for decorative value; however, they can be good pollinators of blueberry crops.
-Their active seasons are quite long, and they forage on a wide variety of plant species.
-Also, because the start of their activity season is dependent on temperature, it is easy for greenhouse workers to manipulate the beginning of foraging activity.
-However, in comparison to species such as the honey bee, their smaller nest makes them less powerful as pollinators.
+X. virginica gathers pollen and nectar to bring back to the nest for larvae from many different kinds of flower.
+Most are wild grown or decorative; however, it can be a good pollinator of commercial crops, such as the blueberry.
+Its active seasons are quite long, and it forages on a wide variety of plant species.
+Also, because the start of its seasonal activity is temperature dependent, it is easy for greenhouse workers to manipulate the beginning of foraging activity.
+However, in comparison to species such as the honey bee, the species’ smaller nest makes it less powerful as a pollinator.

 Destructive behavior

-Because X. virginica builds its nests in various types of wood, it presents the disadvantage of weakening wood in manmade structures.
-They are also able to produce an excrement upon exiting their tunnels that may splash on the sides of buildings and negatively affect the aesthetic appeal of that structure.
-However, when weighed against the benefits X. virginica have as pollinators, the costs of its destructive behavior are insignificant.
-X. virginica offer benefits in the form of pollination for fruits, vegetables, legumes, and flower crops.
-Although the pollination strengths of X. virginica are secondary to that of the bumblebees and honey bees, the contribution is great enough to overlook destructive tendencies.
-X. virginica avoid entrances that are stained white, which is a possible solution to keeping them out of unwanted areas.
+Because X. virginica builds its nests in various types of wood, it presents the disadvantage of damaging wood in manmade structures.
+It also excretes excrement upon exiting its tunnel that may aesthetically disfigure the sides of buildings.

+Although X. virginica is secondary as a pollinator to the honey bee, its contribution is great enough to offset some of its destructive tendencies.
+X. virginica avoids material that is painted white, which is a possible solution to keeping it out of unwanted areas.